Josh Naylor Preview, Player Props: Guardians vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.08 team ERA ranks 13th among all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.05).

-- Giants pitchers combine to give up 157 home runs (1.1 per game), the sixth-fewest in baseball.
+- Giants pitchers combine to give up the sixth-fewest home runs in baseball (158 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.